EthanThatOneKid/acmcsuf.com/CONTRIBUTING.md

 ## Submitting your own Contributions 🎉

-Before publishing a PR, it is required that you run `npm run release` to make sure that you are complying with our style guidelines and passing all checks.
+Before publishing a PR, it is required that you run `npm run all` to make sure that you are complying with our style guidelines and passing all checks.

 ```bash
 # Runs the autoformatter, WARNING: this might mutate your files.